dspringuel-va/blog-posts/netlify/README.md

 variables, e.g. `REPOSITORY_URL`, `BRANCH`, `PULL_REQUEST`, etc.

 ### Continous Deployment
-Once the application is set up, deploying new version is as simple as pushing new code to GitHub.
+Once the application is set up, deploying a new version is as simple as pushing new code to GitHub.
 As mentionned above, each push on each branch will create a deploy on Netlify.
 There are three deploy contexts defined in Netlify: Production, Branch Deploy and Deploy Previews.